 Public healthcare in Kuwait

-Kuwait is divided into five administrative regions, with each region having a general public hospital, which provides full outpatient services and 24-hour emergency services.
+Kuwait is divided into six administrative and health regions, with each region having a general public hospital, which provides full outpatient services and 24-hour emergency services.
 In addition, there is a wide range of specialist public hospitals in Kuwait.

 Expats have access to public facilities, but should expect long queues and waiting times.
 In an attempt to ease congestion at public facilities, the Kuwaiti government has started trials to bar expats from accessing public healthcare during certain times of the day.
-In some outpatient facilities, Kuwaiti nationals will be given priority access to medical care at public hospitals in the morning, while expatriates can only access these facilities in the afternoon, except in the case of an emergency.
-It remains to be seen whether this policy will be extended to all public health facilities in the emirate.
+In some outpatient facilities, Kuwaiti nationals will be given priority access to medical care at public hospitals in the morning, while expats can only access these facilities in the afternoon, except in the case of an emergency.
+It remains to be seen whether this policy will be extended to all public health facilities.

 Private healthcare in Kuwait